MicrosoftDocs/architecture-center/docs/serverless-quest/validate-commit-serverless-adoption.md

 description: Perform activities to validate, commit, and plan serverless Azure Functions deployment.
 author: rogeriohc
 ms.date: 04/28/2020
-ms.topic: example-scenario
+ms.topic: guide
 ms.service: architecture-center
-ms.subservice: example-scenario
+ms.subservice: reference-architecture
 ms.custom:
 - fcp
 ---
 # Plan serverless Functions deployment

-To plan serverless Azure Functions deployment, a technical decision maker (TDM) or architect:
+To plan for moving an application to a serverless Azure Functions architecture, a technical decision maker (TDM) or architect:
 - Verifies an application's characteristics and business requirements.
-- Determines the app's suitability for serverless Azure Functions.
+- Determines the application's suitability for serverless Azure Functions.
 - Transforms business requirements into functional and other requirements.

-Planning activities also include assessing technical team readiness, providing or attending workshops and training, and conducting design reviews, proofs of concept, pilots, and technical implementations.
+Planning activities also include assessing technical team readiness, providing or attending workshops and training, and conducting architectural design reviews, proofs of concept, pilots, and technical implementations.

 TDMs and architects may perform one or more of the following activities: